Tech500/E220-Remote-Switch/README.md

 Wolfgang Ewald thank you; learned much from your article "Using LoRa with the EByte E220, E22 and E32 series".
 Thanks for sharing your hands on experiences.

 "E220_Remote_Switch_FTP" is a standalone FTP sketch for accessing the Battery Monitor "log.txt".
-FTP Sketch was not inclded in the "E220_Remote_Switch_Receiver.ino" sketch due to using deep sleep.